-If you struggle with insomnia or find your mind flooded with thoughts the moment your head hits the pillow, you’re not alone.
-According to research, 1 in 3 Americans report a sleep deficiency, and 35% of Americans suffer from insomnia.
-Losing sleep is no fun and can warrant a host of symptoms and health issues such as fatigue, depression, anxiety, irritability, and even weight gain.
+After a long day, you’re tired and eager to get to bed.
+Yet, the moment your head hits the pillow, your mind is stimulated, and your brain is flooded with thoughts.
+Needless to say, insomnia can be frustrating, confusing, and downright exhausting!
+If you struggle getting an adequate amount of shuteye, you’re certainly not alone.
+Unfortunately, sleep struggles are all too common.
+According to 2022 research, 70% of adults suffer from insufficient sleep, and 50 to 70 million Americans experience sleep-related issues.
+Losing sleep is no fun and can warrant a host of symptoms and health issues, such as fatigue, depression, anxiety, irritability, and even weight gain.
 Your body needs proper rest in order to recharge and maintain optimal health — so, let’s get you snoozing!
 If you’ve tried everything in the book and are still wondering how to fall asleep faster, we’ve got 16 sleep hacks to help you achieve that much-deserved slumber.

 Why Can’t I Fall Asleep?

 But before we give you our snooze-inducing secrets, let’s get to the bottom of why you’re not sleeping in the first place.

 We can’t ignore the rising rates of stress in America.
 While some stress is good, the majority of Americans are experiencing chronic levels of stress, and its negative consequences are apparent.
 While stress is giving rise to many mental and emotional concerns, one area particularly affected is sleep.
 As stress increases, so does the stress hormone cortisol.
 Cortisol inhibits our sleep hormone melatonin, which disrupts our sleep-wake cycle and gives rise to feelings of stress, anxiety, and mental alertness.